McLaren Transport Ltd v Somerville

 McLaren Transport Ltd v Somerville [1996] 3 NZLR 424 is a cited case in New Zealand regarding the awarding of exemplary damages.

 Background

 Somerville took a hay conditioner to McLaren transport to get a tyre changed.
 McLaren's employee Stumbles undertook to change the tyre, although he had little training in changing tyres.
-As Stumbles was unable to find a 15-inch tyre in stock, he then proceeded to try an fit a 15 1/2 inch tyre instead.
-After 3 attempts at inflating the incorrect sized tyre, it finally exploded, injuring Somerville whom was assisting Stumbles with the tyre.
+As Stumbles was unable to find a 15-inch tyre in stock, he then proceeded to try and fit a 15 1/2 inch tyre instead.
+After 3 attempts at inflating the incorrect sized tyre, it finally exploded, injuring Somerville who was assisting Stumbles with the tyre.

 As Somerville was legally barred from suing McLaren for damages for his injury due to Accident Compensation law, he sued instead for exemplary damages, with the District Court awarding $15,000.